ryanozx/tp/docs/UserGuide.md

 #### Command Order
 > [!IMPORTANT]
-> Do note that you are unable to edit employees or leaves when the respective list is empty, please start by adding some employees or leave requests before attempting to edit them.
+> Do note that you are unable to edit employees or leave requests when the respective list is empty.
+Please start by adding some employees or leave requests before attempting to edit them.

 #### PDF Version Copy and Paste
 > [!IMPORTANT]